shallomkanyori/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 2-path appends /action to the PATH
 - 3-paths counts the number of directories in the PATH
 - 4-global_variables lists environment variables
+- 5-local_variables lists all local variables, environment variables and functions